esphome/esphome-docs/components/sensor/statistics.rst

   published.
 With this parameter you can specify how many *chunks* should be collected before the first statistics are sent.
   Must be less than or equal to ``send_every``.
   Defaults to ``1``.
 - **restore** (*Optional*, boolean): Whether to store the intermediate statistics on the device so that they can be restored upon power cycle or reboot.
+Cannot be enabled if the ``trend`` sensor is configured.
 Warning: this option can wear out your flash.
 Defaults to ``false``.

 .. _window-types: